OpenNebula/website/content/getting_started/try_opennebula/opennebula_sandbox_deployment/deploy_opennebula_onprem_with_minione.md

 ---
-title: "Deploy OpenNebula On-prem with miniONE"
+title: "Deploy OpenNebula on-prem with miniONE"
 linkTitle: "miniONE deployment"
 date: "2025-02-17"
 #description: "Install an OpenNebula Front-end and a KVM hypervisor on a single server in a few minutes, using **miniONE**, the installation script provided by OpenNebula."